IN BRIEF: What is known about overnight drone attack on Russian regions

 Scale

-- According to the statement, 35 drones were downed over the Moscow Region, 14 over the Orel Region, 12 over the Kursk Region, 11 over the Belgorod Region, 10 over the Tula Region, nine over the Kaluga Region, seven over the Voronezh Region, three each over the Lipetsk and Smolensk Regions, as well as one over the Bryansk Region.
+- According to the statement, 24 drones were downed over the Moscow Region, 11 over the Kursk Region, eight each over the Orel and Bryansk Regions, 18 over the Tula Region, 22 over Crimea, six over the Ryazan Region, five over the Kaluga Region, three each over the Belgorod and Ivanovo Regions, two over the Vladimir Region, and one each over the Voronezh and Lipetsk Regions.

 Consequences